6 Tested and Effective Strategies for Differentiating in World Language

 3. Give students choices of homework.

 How to differentiate with homework?
+You can accommodate different learning styles by providing choices of homework.
 Differentiation applies not only to skill level, but also to interest.
-If students are more interested in one topic than another, or prefer one method of presentation over another, they will apply themselves more diligently.
+If students are more interested in one topic than another or prefer one method of presentation over another, they will apply themselves more diligently.

 For projects, I gave students several options:

-For daily open-ended homework, I sometimes gave options:
+For daily open-ended homework, I sometimes gave students options:

 Choose one of the following activities:

-And here’s an idea I always meant to do but never did.
+And here’s a new idea I always meant to do but never did.

 Here is how Kara Jacobs did it in her Spanish Three class: Homework Choice